typst-community/glossarium/examples/full-example/main.typ

 #pagebreak()

-At the moment, customization is not built-in to the function and instead follows a modified version of @ughent's template.
-But you can easily customize it by modifying `glossary.typ`.
-It is short enough and well documented enough to be easily understood.
 Additionally, you can load data externally and pass it as a parameter to the `glossary.with` function to load data from an external format.

 #pagebreak()